-Twice daily aclidinium/formoterol had greater bronchodilation over placebo (mean morning pre-dose FEV1 up to 143 ml greater), and to a lesser extent, vs. formoterol (mean FEV1 53 ml greater) or aclidinium (small differences at various timepoints) alone in patients with COPD (Bateman 2015, D’Urzo 2014, Singh 2014b) [evidence level II].
-This dual bronchodilator resulted in some improvements in dyspnoea and health-related quality of life (SGRQ scores), and was well-tolerated.
-Aclidinium/formoterol reduced the rate of moderate to severe exacerbations requiring a change in treatment by 29%, compared to placebo, but not compared to aclidinium or formoterol alone (Bateman 2015).
+Aclidinium/formoterol: Twice daily aclidinium/formoterol had greater bronchodilation over placebo (mean FEV1 up to 143 ml greater), and to a lesser extent, vs. formoterol (mean FEV1 53 ml greater) or aclidinium (small differences at various timepoints) (Bateman 2015, D’Urzo 2014, Singh 2014b) [evidence level II].
+There were some improvements in dyspnoea and health-related quality of life (SGRQ).
+Aclidinium/formoterol reduced the rate of moderate to severe exacerbations by 29%, when compared to placebo, but not when compared to aclidinium or formoterol alone (Bateman 2015).

 Glycopyrronium/indacaterol: Once daily indacaterol/glycopyrronium had greater bronchodilation compared with glycopyrronium, indacaterol, tiotropium (Bateman 2013) or placebo (Bateman 2013, Dahl 2013, Wedzicha 2013) [evidence level II].
 Moderate to severe exacerbations were reduced by 12% with indacaterol/glycopyrronium, compared to glycopyrronium (Wedzicha 2013).
 These benefits were supported by systematic reviews (Ulrik 2014 , Rodrigo 2014) [evidence level I].